SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

       ![Access the page and resources in HTTPS](resources/readme/image419.png)

     > **Note:** Make sure to check your HTTPS server from other local machines present in the same network.
 It should be accessible.

+    > **NOTE :** Support for the SNI extension has been added to the AWS SDK, ensuring it is set by the client when connecting to an AWS server using TLS 1.3.
+This is handled internally by the AWS SDK and does not affect compatibility with other TLS versions.